 Camp for Kids – Each year our missions team works hard to raise funds to help underprivileged children attend a wonderful day-camp for the entire summer.
 In addition to being a lot of fun for the children, this provides much needed meals as well.

 Grammies Jammies – We are partnered with the Riverfront Children’s Center and each winter collect “jammies”.
 Last year we were able to provide 125 pairs of warm “jammies” for the children of Riverfront.

 Community Meals – Groton Congregational offers a weekly community meal each Saturday from noon to 1:00 p.m.
 The meals are prepared by a team of volunteers who offer warm meals as well as warm welcomes to all.

 Emergency Assistance – Groton Congregational Church offers emergency assistance in certain situations that are not covered by other community services.
-In the past year alone we have helped provide housing, food and other critical needs to people in crisis.
+In the past we have helped provide housing, food and other critical needs to people in crisis.

 Our Community Meals program is a way for us to reach out and serve our community.
 We are striving to nourish mind, body and spirit with healthy food, companionship and love.

 Join us on the first Saturday of each month in our fellowship space, Dutton Hall for a sit-down meal that is always delicious and healthy.
 On the second, third and fourth Saturday of each month bagged lunches for take out are available with a sandwich, snack and fruit.

 Interested in volunteering?
 Contact our Community Meals Coordinator by filling out the contact form below.